hyperledger-solang/solang/docs/language.rst

 Contract Storage
 ----------------

-Any variables declared at the contract level (so not contained in a function or constructor), then these will automatically become contract storage.
-Contract storage is maintained between calls on-chain.
+Any variables declared at the contract level (so not declared in a function or constructor), will automatically become contract storage.
+Contract storage is maintained on chain, so they retain their values between calls.
 These are declared so:

 .. code-block:: javascript